AnotherKamila/anylink/README.md

 Comes with a nice commandline interface -- just type `./url myserver path/to/file`.

+Entire directories can be shared too -- just add a directory by typing `./url myserver path/to/dir`.

 Trivial to set up -- needs just Python.

 Usage Tips